Sourabh-Kumar7/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Its a simple TIC-TAC-TOE GAME implemented in CPP.
+It's a simple TIC-TAC-TOE GAME implemented in CPP.

 ## Installation
 In case you don't have git<br/>